ayberkaltuntabak/wallet-app/README.md

 - Pending deposits temporarily increase only `balance`; approvals move the amount into `usableBalance` while denials roll `balance` back.
 - Pending withdraws reserve the amount by decreasing only `usableBalance`; approvals reduce `balance` while denials restore the reserved funds.

+### Audit Logging

+A cross-cutting aspect writes a row to `transaction_audit_logs` each time a deposit/withdraw is created or a pending transaction changes status.
+Audit entries store the transaction id, actor id, action (`DEPOSIT_CREATED`, `WITHDRAW_CREATED`, `STATUS_CHANGED`), a serialized detail string, and the timestamp to simplify reconciliation.

 ## Docker & Compose

 The repository ships with a multi-stage `Dockerfile`.
 Build/run manually: